BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/PHP.md

 ```
     <p><?
-    $counter = $_SESSION['counter'];
-    $counter = $counter + 1;
-    echo "You have visited this page $counter times in this session."
+        echo 'You have visited this page ' . $_SESSION['counter'] . ' times in this session.';
     ?></p>
 ```

+Refresh to see your new page view counter.

 ## Other Useful Stuff

 PHP is object oriented with objects, classes, methods, and so forth.
-In this class we won't be creating our own classes but we will use objects to connect to databases.
+In this class we won't be creating our own classes but we will use existing classes and objects to connect to databases.

 To call a method on an object *instance* use the `->` operator like this: